 (2) Includes principal and interest the Authority received in the fiscal year for the units that sold.
 The interest amounts would likely have been received even if the units had not been refinanced.

 APPENDIX 1 - HOUSING ASSET TRANSFER FORM

-The HAT form is attached as a separate document.
+The HAT form is attached.